 The EU Taxonomy Regulation was entered into force in Iceland on June 1st, 2023, through Act no. 25/2023 on Sustainability Disclosures in Financial Services and the Taxonomy for Sustainable Investments.
-The regulation is retroactive to Jan 1st, 2023, the reporting scope is therefore the full financial year of 2023.
+The regulation is retroactive to Jan 1st, 2023, the reporting scope is therefore the full financial year of 2023 and valid for 2024 as well.